The Mouse and the Monster

 The Mouse and the Monster is a 1996–97 American animated series created by Jerry Leibowitz for Saban Entertainment.
 It centered around a mouse named Chesbro, and a beatnik monster named Mo.
 The show was originally part of the UPN network's 1996 UPN Kids lineup alongside other Saban-related shows, such as Bureau of Alien Detectors and The Incredible Hulk.
 Reruns later appeared on the Fox Family Channel.
-The show subsequently aired on various Disney Channels in Europe following Disney's acquisition of Saban's library of shows.

 Plot

-During what would be his final concert, the brilliant pianist Flatnoteski suffered a heart attack and died.
-Among the front-row visitors were Dr. Wackerstein and his wife and assistant Olga.
-Dr. Wackerstein immediately claimed Flatnoteski's brain so that the Doctor could create a body to place said brain in and allow Flatnoteski's genius to live on.
+During what would be his final concert, the brilliant pianist, Flatnoteski, suffers a heart attack and dies.
+Among the front-row visitors are Dr. Wackerstein and his wife and assistant, Olga.
+Dr. Wackerstein immediately claims Flatnoteski's brain so that the Doctor can create a body to place said brain in and allow Flatnoteski's genius to live on.

-For this brain transplant, Dr. Wackerstein created Mo, a cycloptic golem bearing a passing resemblance to Frankenstein's Monster.
-However, even without a brain, Mo had a mind and personality of his own and did not want his own newly created life to make room for a brain that wasn't his.
-An inhabitant of Wackerstein's castle, a mouse named Chesbro, befriended Mo and helped him to flee.
+For this brain transplant, Dr. Wackerstein creates Mo, a cycloptic golem bearing a passing resemblance to Frankenstein's Monster.
+However, even without a brain, Mo has a mind and personality of his own and does not want his own newly-created life to make room for a brain that isn't his.
+An inhabitant of Wackerstein's castle, a mouse named Chesbro, befriends Mo and helps him to flee.
 Pals together, they are on the run from the mad scientist.